Trevor Noah Knows Why Trump and Fox News Hate Chicago So Much

 “According to the president, Chicago is basically Syria—but with different pizza,” Noah continued, playing a montage of Trump smearing the city.
 Since other cities in America have more violence per capita than Chicago, he asked, “Why would the right be so obsessed with Chicago?”

-With that, Noah cut to a series of clips of Fox News’ Sean Hannity, Brian Kilmeade and New York mayoral candidate Bo Dietl blaming President Barack Obama for failing to curb the violence in his “hometown.”
+With that, Noah cut to a series of clips of Fox News’ Sean Hannity, Brian Kilmeade, and New York mayoral candidate Bo Dietl blaming President Barack Obama for failing to curb the violence in his “hometown.”

 “Oh, now I get it,” Noah said.
 “When there’s shootings, Obama’s from Chicago.
 All the other times, he’s from Kenya.
 Now it makes sense.”

 “These people don’t care about Chicago’s murder rates,” he continued.
 “They care about how they can use Chicago to score political points.
-Ultimately, it doesn’t matter whether Chicago is ranked number one in murders or number nine in murders.
+Ultimately, it doesn’t matter whether Chicago is ranked No. 1 in murders or No. 9 in murders.
 What’s important is stopping the murders.”

 So instead of just complaining about the problem, The Daily Show sent correspondent Roy Wood Jr. to follow Cure Violence’s Ceasefire program to see how they are actually making a difference.